- Download our Moving to Boston Guide (PDF)

 Boston has an integrated public transport system run by the Massachusetts Bay Transportation Authority (MBTA).
 It’s convenient and relatively inexpensive.
 The MBTA comprises the subway, buses, water shuttles and commuter rail.

 The CharlieCard is a contactless smartcard that forms the basis of the MBTA payment system.
-There are a variety of options that allow commuters to pick a suitable package for their needs.
+Since August 2024, you can also tap to pay with contactless credit cards, Apple Pay, Google Pay or smartwatches on subway and bus services.
+There are a variety of options that allow you to pick a suitable package for your needs.

 Subway

-Boston’s subway, or ‘the T’, is composed of four colour-coded rail lines and the Mattapan Trolley.
-This comprehensive network covers all the main areas of the city.
-If using a CharlieCard for one-way rides, commuters get free transfers on most subway and local bus routes.
-The subway service typically starts at 5am and stops at around 1am in the morning.
+Boston’s subway, or ‘the T’, comprises three heavy rail lines (Red, Orange and Blue), plus the branching Green Line and the Mattapan Trolley.
+This network covers all the main areas of the city.
+If you use a CharlieCard for one-way rides, you get free transfers on most subway and local bus routes.
+The subway service typically starts around 5am.
+On weekdays, service ends around 1am, while Friday and Saturday nights see extended hours, with final trains departing between 1am and 2.30am, depending on the line.

 Bus

-Newcomers will find that while bus travel in Boston may be slower than using the subway, a bus ride will often be cheaper and take them closer to their final destination.
+You’ll find that while bus travel in Boston may be slower than using the subway, a bus ride will often be cheaper and take you closer to your final destination.
 There are also express buses in Boston that travel over longer distances.
 These are pricier than regular buses.

 Ferries